sammer119/shopping-cart/README.md

 Shopping Cart App created with create-react-app and tailwind css.

-Functionality includes search products in store, adding items to the cart and removing items from the cart.
+Functionality includes the ability to search products in store, adding items to the cart and removing items from the cart.
 Local storage to save cart when page is refresed.
+Total cost of shopping cart is also calculated.

 ![Showcase](https://raw.githubusercontent.com/sammer119/shopping-cart/master/public/showcase.png).